 Throughout the day, after each meal, you log in what you just ate, or at the end of the day, you log in all your food for the entire day.
 The former is the best option, since people seem to get really bad cases of “eating amnesia” if they wait too long before writing it down.

 I recommend counting calories and keeping a nutrition journal at least once in your life for at least 4-12 consecutive weeks or until you achieve unconscious competence.
 At that point, it becomes optional because habit and intuition take over and you can estimate portion sizes more intelligently.

 You can come back to your meal-planning and journaling any time in the future if you slip back or if you have a very important goal you want to work on.
 It’s a tool that will always be there for you if you need it.

 What do you think?
 Are calorie counting and intuitive eating mutually exclusive or does the former lead to the latter?
 What do you do?
 Count calories?
 Count portions?
 Successful intuitive eater?
 Used to count and now unconscious competent?
 Would love to hear from you.
 Post a comment below.

-Tom Venuto is a lifetime natural (steroid-free) bodybuilder, freelance writer and author of Burn The Fat, Feed The Muscle (e-book) and the national bestseller, The Body Fat Solution (Avery/Penguin, hardcover).
+Tom Venuto is a natural bodybuilder, fat loss coach, fitness writer and author of Burn The Fat, Feed The Muscle.
 Tom’s articles are published on hundreds of websites worldwide and he has been featured in Muscle and Fitness, Men’s Fitness, Oprah magazine, The New York Daily News, The New York Times and the Wall Street Journal.
 He has appeared on dozens of podcasts and radio shows including Sirius XM, ESPN-1250, WCBS and Day Break USA.
 Tom is also the creator of the new Burn the Fat Body Transformation System and the founder and CEO of the premier fat loss support community, the Burn The Fat Inner Circle.